CSLiuPeng/NewHardwareDB-PaperList/Patent/GPU数据库专利.md

 + Optimizing skewed joins in big data
 + Probing a hash table using vectorized instructions
 + Splitting of a join operation to allow parallelization
++ Techniques for facilitating the joining of datasets

 ### 其它